 Manager Joe Girardi has already spoke with Sanchez about needing to block balls and how to get into a better position when blocking pitches in the dirt.
 “It had nothing to do with scolding him,” Girardi said following Sanchez failing to block a strike-three splitter from Masahiro Tanaka.
 “It was about where you put your weight on certain pitches.
 I don’t have a problem with his effort, but sometimes he shows his frustrations.
 But he’s still a very young player.”
 Sanchez has a plethora of potential and needs to hone in on his defensive skills if the Yankees want to make a run at a playoff spot this year.

 Why these three players?

 I chose these three players because they are all so fundamentally important to this team’s success.
-Tanaka needs to be an ace if the Yankees want to make the playoffs, Betances needs to be that effective set up man that he has proven to be over the years, and Sanchez needs to be better behind the plate.
+Tanaka needs to be an ace if the Yankees want to make the playoffs, Betances needs to be the effective set up man that he has proven to be over the years and Sanchez needs to be better behind the plate.
 Out of these three players, I say that Sanchez has the biggest influence in shaping this team into a playoff contender.
 A catcher needs to call a stellar game for his pitchers every time out and needs to ensure that no runs are scored because he lets a ball slip past him in a pivotal moment.
 If Sanchez can figure out his defensive struggles, while Betances and Tanaka improve on the mound, look for the Yankees to bounce back in the second half of the season.